steelegbr/alldaydj/ReadMe.md

  - ADDJ_ALLOWED_HOSTS - The hosts we are permitted to make requests from.
 Default to an empty list.
  - ADDJ_LANG_CODE - The language code we're installed with.
 Defaults to en-gb.
  - ADDJ_TIMEZONE - The server timezone.
 Defaults to UTC.

+A simple shell script that exports the environment variables should be enough for dev work.
+Remember to execute it correctly inside the Python virtualenv:

+    . set_params_dev.sh

+Note the lack of forward slash!

+## PostgreSQL on macOS

+You'll need to install through homebrew:

+    brew install postgresql

+Same as for installing modern Python versions:

+    brew install python@3.9

+To start the database engine:

+    brew services start postgresql

+This creates a user with your username but no password.